Dymasik/nn-visualization/README.md

 # NN Visualization

-It uses jsfive libraru to work with hdf5 files.
+It uses jsfive library to work with hdf5 files.